PadmarajBhat/Real-Time-Analytics-on-Hadoop/ApacheKafka.md

             * https://medium.com/@stephane.maarek/introduction-to-apache-kafka-security-c8951d410adf
     * A demonstration is provided for a scenario where in which consumer abruptly restarts but successfully is able to read all the messages from beginning.

+##### Why streaming is important ?
+* Data lake Architecture thrives in the big data era.
+Data lake includes any/all data in its original form.
+This enables different users of data lake to transform the data respective to their focus area.
+Data can be in different format like image, videos, audio etc. and can be streaming data too.
+Including data lake to include the streaming data makes it more real time data capable.
+Apache Kafka shines here by connect the streaming source with big data platform.
+Data from the kafka can piped to any of the Hadoop component there by enabling almost any activity on it as required by the data lake users.
+   * nice article on Data lake: https://www.datasciencecentral.com/profiles/blogs/demystifying-data-lake-architecture